starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

 Program input
 -------------

-Program inputs are declared within hints with the expression ``program_input``.
+Program inputs can be accessed within hints using the (hint) variable ``program_input``.
-A Cairo program can be run with the program_input flag, which allows providing a json input file that can be referenced inside a hint.
+A Cairo program can be run with the ``--program_input`` flag, which allows providing a json input file that can be referenced inside the hints.
 See :ref:`program_inputs` for more information.

 .. tested-code:: cairo syntax_program_inputs

     %{
-        # Sets the python varible `a` to a list of user_ids
+        # Sets the python variable `a` to a list of user_ids
         # provided in the .json file.
         a = program_input['user_ids']
     %}